punchplatform/kooker/README.md

 ## Tooltips

 The PConsole provides a set of commands to interact with your deployed kubernetes cluster.
-The `start` command is a wrapper of some of them but you can use them independently if necessary.
+The `start` command is a wrapper of some of them, but you can use them independently if necessary.

 ```sh
 ### prints helper